neptuo/com.neptuo/Neptuo.WebSite/App_Data/Blog/scriptmanager-and-registering-startup-script.md

 ### What happens?

 When the parameter `addScriptTags` is `true`, everything works as expected, at least to me.
-The passed script is encoded and registered inside `<script>` tag created by the ASP.NET.
+The script is encoded and registered inside `<script>` tag created by the ASP.NET.

-Strange things happen when we register startup script with`false` value for the parameter `addScriptTags`.
+But when we register startup script with`false` value for the parameter `addScriptTags`.
 Without changing anything in the script (except adding `<script>` tag) the page stops working.
 The end user doesn't see anything, except the missing update of the UpdatePanel.

 When you dig a little and open the browser developer console, you can see javascript error